 Shevet Gefen is the Long Island Chapter of Tzofim Tzabar.
 The Shevet is located in Roslyn, Long Island.
 It was established in 2014 and has chanichim (kids) from 1st to 12th grades.

-Tzofim Tzabar is part of the international scout movement through the Hebrew Scouts of Israel and it includes 25 chapters with more than 3,000 members in Israeli communities throughout the United States.
+Tzofim Tzabar is part of the international scout movement through the Hebrew Scouts of Israel and it includes more than 25 chapters with about 5,000 members in Israeli communities throughout the United States and Canada.
 The organization has set itself as a central goal the strengthening of the ties between the State of Israel and the Jews of North America and promotes the connection of the Israeli-American youth to Israel by instilling values of teamwork, tolerance, mutual help, and respect for others.